oliburn/carebit_Exercise/SQL/README.md

 #### Grouping by week number:

+We only need to change MONTH into WEEK function:

 SELECT
 WEEK(order_date) AS week,
 ROUND(SUM(CASE WHEN product_name = 'Ipad pro' THEN total_amount ELSE 0 END),0) AS Ipad_pro_total,